ossf/scorecard/CONTRIBUTING.md

 -   Breaking change: :warning: (`:warning:`)
 -   Non-breaking feature: :sparkles: (`:sparkles:`)
 -   Patch fix: :bug: (`:bug:`)
--   Docs: :book: (`:book:`)
+-   Documentation changes (user or developer): :book: (`:book:`)
 -   Infra/Tests/Other: :seedling: (`:seedling:`)
 -   No release note: :ghost: (`:ghost:`)

 Use :ghost: (no release note) only for the PRs that change or revert unreleased changes, which don't deserve a release note.
 Please don't abuse it.

-You are free to use the `:xyz:` aliases or to use the equivalent emoji directly.
+Prefer using the `:xyz:` aliases over the equivalent emoji directly when possible.

 Individual commits should not be tagged separately, but will generally be assumed to match the PR.
 For instance, if you have a bugfix in with a breaking